 - Are still financially responsible for a previous spouse or partner you sponsored.

 - You are still bound by a 3-year undertaking to take care of this person.

-- Not be convicted of a sexual offense or serious violent offense against anyone causing bodily harm against someone who is related to you, or an attempt to commit such an offense
+- Not be convicted of a sexual offence or serious violent offence against anyone causing bodily harm against someone who is related to you, or an attempt to commit such an offense

 - Demonstrate that the relationship is permanent and genuine through strong supporting documents